Horam: Transport

 Horam is served by various routes of the Eastbourne Bus Company.

 The former railway line is now the Cuckoo Trail footpath through the village.

 Religion

 The village is served by Christ Church (the local Church of England church) which is found in Horebeech Lane.
 The present vicar is Peter-John Guy.
 The small church in Vines Cross was dedicated to St James but is no longer in existence.

 Education

 Primary education is provided at Maynards Green Primary School.

 St Mary's School, Horam is a secondary day and residential special school, located at Maynards Green.

 Notable locals

 The author and naturalist Walter J.C.
 Murray lived in Horam and his book A Sanctuary Planted describes the cultivation of his garden on Little London Road in Horam as a private nature sanctuary.
 His book Copsford describes a year spent in a derelict cottage on land between Furnace Lane and Dern Lane.

-Horam on film

-Jack Brookman, a local amateur film maker who lived on Vines Cross Road and then Tollwood Road in Horam made a number of short films documenting Horam which are available free to view on YouTube.